gioui/gio/README.md

 	$ go run gioui.org/cmd/gio -target tvos gioui.org/apps/gophers

-Building for tvOS requires Go 1.13.
+Building for tvOS requires (the not yet released) Go 1.13.

 To run the demo on an iOS device, use the sample Xcode project: